adrianfuro/tailwind-nextjs-starter-blog/data/blog/single-event-upsets.md

 ## Types of Single-event effects

-There are multiple types of Single-event effects that can occur, some of the effects can be benign and some of them are irreversible and destructive.
+There are multiple types of **Single-event effects** that can occur, some of the effects can be benign and some of them are _irreversible_ and _destructive_.
 The table below will describe each type of Single-event

 | <div style={{ width:`160px` }}>TYPE OF SINGLE-EVENT</div> | <div style={{ textAlign: `center` }}>DESCRIPTION</div>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | DESTRUCTIVE |
 | :-------------------------------------------------------: | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------: |